| University of Maryland

 1. Fall Semester: Fall Competition

-This period is focused on the University Wushu Games competition at Maryland and preparing for this competition.
+This period is focused on the University Wushu Games at Maryland and preparing for this competition.

 3. Spring Semester: Post-Collegiates – Demo Season